Prepare your environment

 2. When there are a large number of active projects, etcd can suffer from poor performance if the keyspace grows excessively large and exceeds the space quota.
 Periodic maintenance of etcd, including defragmentation, is highly recommended to make etcd storage available.

-3. There are a number of control loops in the system that must iterate over all objects in a given namespace as a reaction to some changes in state.
+3. There are several control loops in the system that must iterate over all objects in a given namespace as a reaction to some changes in state.
 Having a large number of objects of a type, in a single namespace, can make those loops expensive and slow down processing the state changes.
 The limit assumes that the system has enough CPU, memory, and disk to satisfy the application requirements.

 4. Each service port and each service back end has a corresponding entry in iptables.
-The number of back ends of a given service impacts the size of the endpoints objects, which then impacts the size of data that is sent throughout the system.
+The number of back ends of a given service impacts the size of the endpoints objects, which then impacts the size of data sent throughout the system.

 4.2.
 OpenShift Container Platform testing environment and configuration